Social Studies Department Chair

 I joined Payton in 2014 after a number of years' experience in other academic and professional pursuits.
 Although I grew up in the Chicago area, I've had the pleasure of studying and working in exotic locations such as Belgium, India, Hungary, and Indiana.
 After studying economics in college, I worked for Arthur Andersen and, later, Deloitte and Touche, in global tax and human resources consulting.
 I enjoyed the work and my colleagues, but I wanted a life more focused on teaching and learning.
 Thus, since 2010 I've been a full-time social studies teacher.
 In the past, I've taught such subjects as U.S. history (AP, honors, and regular), U.S. Government, World Studies, and English as a foreign language.
 This year, I'm teaching AP Microeconomics and AP Human Geography.
 When I'm not in the classroom or preparing for it, I'm usually playing with my young son Lars or infant daughter Nell, hanging out with my husband Mr. Currie (also a teacher), enjoying Chicago neighborhoods on foot or by bike, visiting my awesome grandma, exercising, cooking up a storm, improving our little bungalow, or planning a trip.

 I grew up in Wheeling, IL (35 minutes northwest of the city).
 Upon graduating from Wheeling High School, I attended the University of Illinois in Champaign-Urbana.
 After switching majors several times (chemistry and math), I finally realized that my true interests were in the social sciences.
 I graduated with a major in History and a minor in Secondary Education.
 In addition to my BA in history, I also received an MA in Reading Education from Concordia University.
 I was fortunate to find a job out of college at Rickover Naval Academy, a small CPS high school on the north side of the city (inside Senn High School).
 While there, I taught numerous classes including World Studies, Early American History, Contemporary American History, AP United States History (APUSH), Sociology, Government, and Consumer Economics.
 During my tenure at Rickover, I also coached soccer and basketball, led trips to Italy and Greece, and served as the Social Science Department Chair.
 After six years at RNA, I decided to make a career move and join the Social Science department at Walter Payton College Prep.
-I'm excited to start my fourth year at WPCP where I will be teaching Advanced Placement United States History and Honors Sociology.
-In addition, this will be my third year serving as the coach/teacher sponsor of the award winning debate team.
+I'm excited to start my sixth year at WPCP where I will be teaching Advanced Placement United States History and Honors Sociology.
+In addition, this will be my third 5th year serving as the coach/teacher sponsor of the award winning debate team.